Skip to content

 However, if the prosecution is unable to prove beyond a reasonable doubt that the crime was committed, you will be found not guilty.
 In order to disprove the allegations and inflict doubt on the reliability of the evidence provided, our criminal defence lawyers, cross-examine the and implement relevant legal defence strategies in order to dismiss any allegations that are made against you.

 Due to the serious nature of the offence, it is recommended that you are facing such charges, to seek the expertise of dedicated and knowledgeable criminal defence lawyers.
-At Benjamin Leonardo – The Defenders we have wealth of experience defending various criminal charges and are dedicated to achieving the best outcome possible.
+At Essere – The Defenders we have wealth of experience defending various criminal charges and are dedicated to achieving the best outcome possible.

 If you’re facing fraud charges in relation to identity crimes, call our team now for a confidential consultation.